aetheric-oss/se-services/docs/conops.md

 > - Services don't run early/late enough

 These opinions touch on the main limitations of a public transit system:
-1) Vehicles are limited to specific zones for pickup
+1) Vehicles stop at a limited set of locations
-2) Vehicles are limited to specific routes, sometimes unalterable (light rail)
+2) Vehicles are limited to specific routes (light rail and buses)
 3) Throughput is limited by the number and capacity of vehicles in circulation
 4) Safety concerns from other riders who aren't behaving civilly

-Limited pickup zones can mean significant walking for prospective passengers.
-If the weather is hot or one is carrying groceries, an air-conditioned car ride from door-to-door may seem optimal in comparison.
+Limited locations may demand significant walking for prospective riders.
+At worst, distances are so great that individuals will choose private automobile transport instead (especially in adversely hot, cold, or stormy weather).
+This [2019 study in Munich, Germany<sup>[munich]</sup>](https://www.emerald.com/insight/content/doi/10.1108/SASBE-07-2017-0031/full/html#sec004) found that interest in public transit drops significantly when walking time exceeds 15 minutes.

 Limited routes are also a serious problem afflicting ridership.
-Consider this [other San Diego statistic, reported by the Workforce Partnership](https://workforce.org/news/transportation-equity-is-about-workforce-equity-too/):
-> Because of the considerable milage and layout of [San Diego County], only 1% of jobs are accessible within 30 minutes by transit and just 8% are accessible in 60 minutes.
-That means that the 78% of MTS riders who do not have an available car also do not have access to more than 90% of jobs in San Diego.
-This divide has created economic inequality for many neighborhoods and hampers the ability for low-income communities to create generational wealth.
+It is not uncommon for passengers to take multiple buses or trains to reach their destination), with each leg increasing inconvenience and cost - if their destination is reachable at all.
+It is also not uncommon for riders to hail a rideshare or use a private automobile between a station and a location.

+Regarding infrequent service, [prospective public bus transit ridership steeply drops after 10 minutes<sup>[district]</sup>](https://www.scirp.org/journal/paperinformation.aspx?paperid=95820#t1).
+With both this study and the Munich study, drop-off in interest is not linear.
+There is a nearly binary threshold at which public interest abruptly shifts.

 To an extent, VTOL networks are also affected by these factors.
 VTOL aircraft are limited to specific landing zones ("vertiports") which may be even more sparsely distributed than transit stops.
 They also don't carry as many passengers as a train, trolley, or bus.
-An insufficient quantity of vehicles or vertiports renders VTOL benefits inconsequential when rider demand can't be met.
+An insufficient quantity of vehicles, vertiports, and pickup times render VTOL benefits inconsequential if rider demand can't be met.

-Ideally, aircraft circulation should seek to guarantee rider maximum wait times of less than 10 minutes, [the threshold at which prospective public bus transit ridership steeply drops](https://www.scirp.org/journal/paperinformation.aspx?paperid=95820#t1).
-In regards to vertiport placement, a [2019 study in Munich, Germany](https://www.emerald.com/insight/content/doi/10.1108/SASBE-07-2017-0031/full/html#sec004) found that interest in public transit drops significantly when walking time exceeds 15 minutes.
-With both of these studies, dropoff in interest is not linear; there is a near-binary threshold at which public interest abruptly shifts.

 ### 8.0.2 Socioeconomic Disparity in Early Ridership